WICG/background-fetch/README.md

 `bgFetchEvent` extends [`ExtendableEvent`](https://w3c.github.io/ServiceWorker/#extendableevent), with the following additional members:

 * `tag` - tag of the background fetch job.
-* `completeFetches` - a sequence of objects, which have the following members:
+* `fetches` - a sequence of objects, which have the following members:
   * `request` - a [`Request`](https://fetch.spec.whatwg.org/#request-class).
   * `response` - a [`Response`](https://fetch.spec.whatwg.org/#response-class).
 * `updateUI(title)` - update the title, eg "Uploaded 'Holiday in Rome'", "Downloaded 'Catastrophe season 2 episode 1'", or "Level 5 ready to play!".
 If this isn't called, the browser may update the title itself.

 Once this event is fired, the background fetch job is no longer stored against the registration, so `backgroundFetch.get(bgFetchEvent.tag)` will resolve with undefined.

-I'm a little concerned that `fetches` is a different shape here to what it looks like on background fetch jobs.
-We may need a different name, or find a way to combine the APIs.

 ## Reacting to failure